Package 'AGHmatrix'

 Description

-This function organizes pedigree data in a chronological way and return 3 lists: i) parental 1 values (numeric); ii) parental 2 values (numeric); iii) real names of the individuals.
-Also save a .txt file with new pedigree file.
+This function organizes pedigree data in a chronological way and returns a list: i) parental 1 values (numeric); ii) parental 2 values (numeric); iii) individual names.
+Also saves a '.txt' file if 'save = TRUE'.

 Usage